lasso-js/lasso/README.md

     });
 }
 ```

+:arrow_forward: To try out and experiment with asynchronous dependency loading, please see the documentation and source code for the [optimizer-async](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-async) sample app.

 For added flexibility there is a JavaScript API that can be used to optimize pages as shown in the following sample code: